forensicmike/MPV/README.md

 # MPV

-Mass Plist Viewer developed in SANS FOR585
+This application was developed in the SANS FOR585 Smartphone Forensics course by Mike Williamson of Calgary, Canada in April 2019.
+It is licensed for non-commercial use under GNU General Public License v3.0.
+The cheatsheet and its descriptions were compiled by Heather Mahalik of SANS Institute.